mithram0212-gif/Food-Delivery-Time-Prediction-ML/README.md

 # 🍔 Food Delivery Time Prediction (Machine Learning)

-🚀 A Machine Learning project to predict food delivery time based on distance, traffic, weather, and other real-world factors.
+🚀 This project predicts food delivery time using machine learning based on distance, traffic, weather, and other real-world factors.

 ⭐ Built using Python, Pandas, Scikit-learn, and Data Science techniques

 ---

-## 🎯 Why this Project?
+## 🎯 Project Objective

-In real-world food delivery platforms like Swiggy and Zomato, predicting delivery time accurately improves:
+The objective of this project is to build a machine learning model that can accurately predict food delivery time based on real-world influencing factors such as:

+- Distance between restaurant and customer
-- Customer satisfaction
+- Traffic conditions
-- Delivery efficiency
+- Weather conditions
-- Route optimization
+- Vehicle type

-This project simulates this real-world use case using Machine Learning.
+This helps improve delivery efficiency and customer satisfaction in real-world food delivery systems.

 ---